The University can trace its origins to:

 Each year the University confers honorary degrees upon candidates worthy of such distinction.

-Dr Martin Luther King has an honorary degree from Newcastle University.
+Dr Martin Luther King was awarded an honorary degree from Newcastle University.
 We have footage, transcripts and images from the ceremony which took place on 13 November 1967.